GraphicsProgramming/learnd3d11/docs/index.md

     const int32_t height = static_cast<int32_t>(videoMode->height * 0.9f);
 ```

-This piece of code grabs the main monitor's resolution, so that we can derive a window width and height from it - and it will look similar no matter what resolution you use.
+This piece of code grabs the main monitor via [glfwGetPrimaryMonitor](https://www.glfw.org/docs/3.3/group__monitor.html#gac3adb24947eb709e1874028272e5dfc5) and its current resolution with [glfwGetVideoMode](https://www.glfw.org/docs/3.3/group__monitor.html#gaba376fa7e76634b4788bddc505d6c9d5), so that we can derive a window width and height from it - and it will look similar no matter what resolution you use.

 ```cpp
     glfwWindowHint(GLFW_SCALE_TO_MONITOR, GLFW_FALSE);